CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

   * [Check your build number](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#check-your-build-number).
 If it is pre-16215, you'll need to turn on developer mode, as per the above instructions.
 * Run bash from the command prompt or start menu.
 * Run `sudo apt install build-essential` to install GCC.
+* If you later get errors about `make` not being installed, type `sudo apt-get make`.

 #### Drive Access